autonomk/autonomk-java-spring-quickstart/README.md

 ### Autonomk AI Client
 Download the Autonomk AI client from the [Autonomk website](https://autonomk.com/).

-* In the `public/script/env.js` folder including the `AUTH: "basic"` field.
-This will enable [basic authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Authentication) in the Autonomk AI client. **DO NOT USE BASIC AUTHENTICATION IN PRODUCTION.** This is just for testing purposes.
-If you do not set *AUTH:"BASIC"* for this repo, then the Spring Boot may not be able to log you in.

 * You can change the port the AI client points to in the env.js file by updating the `HOST` field.

 ## Installation